-Children: Nasturtium is UNSAFE for children when taken by mouth.
-There isn't enough information to know if nasturtium might be safe for children when applied to the skin.
+Children: Nasturtium is LIKELY UNSAFE for children when taken by mouth.
+There isn't enough reliable information to know if nasturtium is safe for children when applied to the skin.

 Stomach or intestinal ulcers: Don't take nasturtium if you have stomach or intestinal ulcers.
-It’s UNSAFE for you to use.
+It might make ulcers worse.

 Kidney disease: Don't take nasturtium if you have kidney disease.
-It’s UNSAFE for you to use.
+It might make kidney disease worse.

-We currently have no information for NASTURTIUM Interactions.
+We currently have no information for NASTURTIUM overview.